Directing 'Magna Carta' (1959)

 Note: John Barnes compiled this filmography in 1997.
 I have made a few changes for clarification, but elaborations are from Barnes' pen.
+Additionally, several films have been discovered that Barnes produced, yet were not included in Barnes' list.
+These are prefaced by an asterisk (*).
 Unless otherwise noted, the films on this list were all distributed by Encyclopaedia Britannica films. - Geoff Alexander

 W = wrote, CO-W = co-wrote, D = directed, CO-D = co-directed, C = cameraman, E = edited, P = produced, CO-P = co-produced